alex-wey/shell/README.md

 Other Functionality:
 -
 Signals are handled in main and execute.
-In main, the response to the signals outlined in the PDF are set to be ignored in the shell to avoid having the shell exit.
+In main, the response to the signals are set to be ignored in the shell to avoid having the shell exit.
 In execute, the response to the same set of signals are reset back to their default behavior so that child processes can accept and react on signals.b